The online Comment window has expired

 • 10165969114890147

-Alex Larson almost 3 years ago
+Alex Larson about 3 years ago

 The first thing I'd like to discuss is the talk that will happen about the year-over-year crime increase that the City has seen.
 In discussing this increase, even with our policing expenditure level as high as it has remained, this crime increase still occurred.
 The truth is that the police don’t prevent crime, they respond to it.
 The safest communities do not have the most police, they have the most resources.
 Not another cent of this ARPA money should be allocated to the MPD.
 We need proposal #42, for a participatory budgeting process, so the community can have a direct say in where our tax dollars go, to fund new solutions that aren't policing.